idaholab/virtual_test_bed/doc/content/msr/msfr/griffin_pgh_model.md

 !listing msr/msfr/steady/run_neutronics.i block=TransportSystems

+Details about neutron transport equations can be found in Griffin theory manual.

 Here we are specifying an eigenvalue neutronics problem using 6 energy groups (`G = 6`) solved via the diffusion approximation with a continuous finite element discretization scheme (`scheme = CFEM-Diffusion`).

 Note the `external_dnp_variable = 'dnp'` parameter.
-This is a special option needed for liquid-fueled MSRs which signals that the conservation equations for the delayed neutron precursors will be handled "externally" from the default Griffin implementation which assumes that the precursors do not move.
-This parameter is referencing the `dnp` `AuxVariable` which is defined as,
+This is a special option needed for liquid-fueled MSRs which signals that the conservation equations for DNP will be handled "externally" from the default Griffin implementation which assumes that the precursors do not have the turbulent treatment.
+This parameter is referencing the `dnp` auxiliary variable which is defined as,

 !listing msr/msfr/steady/run_neutronics.i block=AuxVariables/dnp

-Note that this is an array auxiliary variable with 6 components, corresponding to the 6 delayed neutron precursor groups used here.
+Note that this is an array auxiliary variable with 6 components, corresponding to the 6 DNP groups used here.

 Support within the Framework for array variables is somewhat limited.
 For example, not all of the multiapp transfers work with array variables, and the Navier-Stokes module does not include the kernels that are needed to advect an array variable.
-For this reason, there is also a separate AuxVariable for each of the delayed neutron precursors.
+For this reason, there is also a separate auxiliary variables for each of DNP.
 For example,

 !listing msr/msfr/steady/run_neutronics.i block=AuxVariables/c1